 1) You do not have an easy way for me to email you.

 This is first for a reason – it’s a BIG one!
 I work part time and most of my campaigns have hard deadlines I need to honor.
 If I need to spend more than 2 minutes searching for your email address, I am going to move on.
 Don’t hide it in your “about me” write up, don’t use a contact form – have a big ole EMAIL ME button or link, please.
+(About contact forms – I often will be reaching out to multiple blogs with one email and I need to add your email to the list and simply don’t have the time to fill out 50 contact forms.)
 At the very least, have contact me or email me as a menu heading.
 I understand that spam is a pain, I do.
 Feel free to put your email in the name (at) whateverdomain (dot) com format.
 I’ll figure it out, honest.

 2) You have light text on a black background.

 Just don’t.
 It hurts the eyes of most people and rarely looks good.
 (Yes, a select few can pull it off, but that’s probably not you.
 Really.)
 I am also going to expand this to include animated headers that blink, flash, or otherwise trigger my migraines and loud music or video that starts playing as soon as I open your home page.
 Luckily surfing blogs is part of my job, so I don’t get into trouble when your favorite Kenny Chesney song starts blaring out of my speakers, but some of your readers might be secretly surfing at work.
 Shhh – don’t rat them out!

 3) Your blog is a cluttered mess.

 Okay, I know that was kind of harsh – I’m sorry.
 But if I have to search through distracting backgrounds, haphazardly placed ads, and floating pop-ups to try and find your content, I am probably going to move on pretty quickly (as will many of your potential readers).
 I would love to attach some screen shots on this one, but I won’t.